hisourav4u/ParkingLot-SquadStack-Activity-/README.md

 To run the activity -

-1. Run "python ParkingLot.py" in shell/cmd to run without any input test case file.
+1. Run `python ParkingLot.py` in shell/cmd to run without any input test case file.

-2. To run with an input file, execute "python ParkingLot.py -f input.txt". (input.txt file already provided.
+2. To run with an input file, execute `python ParkingLot.py -f input.txt`. (input.txt file already provided.
 You can modify the inputs as needed)